m3enzo/Advanced-Tab-Groups/README.md

 >  * When maruo finishes tab folders you NEED to disable this CSS, or the groups will break, _be coutious_!!!
 >  * Tab groups may be deleted in other workspcaes besides your default when you close the browser, causing them to be unredeamable
 >  * Nested tab groups are not possible with pure CSS
->  * saving a tab group may break the group and make it unredeamable (please activate the config to avoid saving issues.)
+>  * saving a tab group may break the group and make it unredeamable (please activate the config to avoid saving issues.) -This no longer is an issue on twilight as you can save tab groups, scroll down to learn more.
->
 >  * This does not work with the expand sidebar on hover mod.
->
 >  * Any issues you encounter please create a ticket on the GitHub page and I will do what I can to help you quickly.

+> [!NOTE]
+> On Twilight, you can use the view all tabs toolbar function to open saved tab groups, making the config unneeded.
+This is also the best way to make sure your tab stay grouped.
+Just save them before you close the browser and you will be able to keep them.
 ---

 ## Setup